Skip to navigation Skip to main content

 eleventy.config.js

-Some template syntaxes are nicer than others and you may want to opt-out of the templating engine here.
+Some template syntaxes are nicer than others and you may want to opt-out of the templating engine to render your permalink string.
 Use the dynamicPermalink option in your front matter to disable this on a per-template basis.

 WARNING: